Harold Ramirez Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.
+- The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 22nd in MLB.

-- The Rangers' 3.65 team ERA ranks fifth among all MLB pitching staffs.
+- The Rangers' 3.65 team ERA ranks fifth across all MLB pitching staffs.

-- Rangers pitchers combine to give up 58 home runs (0.9 per game), the second-fewest in baseball.
+- Rangers pitchers combine to give up the second-fewest home runs in baseball (59 total, 0.9 per game).

-- Eovaldi makes the start for the Rangers, his 13th of the season.
-He is 8-2 with a 2.24 ERA and 77 strikeouts in 80 1/3 innings pitched.
+- Perez (6-1) gets the starting nod for the Rangers in his 13th start of the season.
+He has a 3.97 ERA in 68 2/3 innings pitched, with 49 strikeouts.

-- The righty's last appearance came on Sunday against the Seattle Mariners, when he tossed six scoreless innings while allowing only one hit.
+- The lefty last appeared on Tuesday against the St. Louis Cardinals, when he tossed seven innings, allowing no earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.